TheOdinProject/curriculum/web_development_101/installations/installation_overview.md

 #### Linux

 Linux is a free operating system that works well with all programming languages.
 Most development tools are written to work natively with Linux.
 Your tools will likely be updated more often, have more information available for troubleshooting, and just plain run better with Linux.
-We'll be using Ubuntu, one of the most popular and user-friendly versions available.
-If you don't use a Mac we recommend you use Linux.
+We'll be using Ubuntu, one of the most popular and user-friendly versions available. __If you don't use a Mac we recommend you use Linux__.
 It's that simple.

-#### Virtual Machines vs Dual Boots
+#### Windows Virtual Machines and Dual Boots

 Virtual Machines are computers that run within your OS.
 They're as simple to install as any other program and are risk-free.
 If you don't like linux you can easily remove the Virtual Machine.
 They are a great way for new developers to get their toes' wet without spending too much time getting set up.